h4cktoria/Marinette/README.md

 -   [Clover](https://github.com/cloverrfoxx) - for [Lunar](https://github.com/cloverrfoxx/greyhack), from where I've taken and adapted a lot of design choices
 -   [Roupi](https://www.greyrepo.xyz/users/roupi) - for [Scan class module](https://www.greyrepo.xyz/posts/scan-class)
 -   [Finko42](https://github.com/Finko42) - for [Encryption and Hashing algorithms](https://github.com/Finko42/GreyHack)
--   Ariavne - for allowing me to use their nickname as a command name(`ariadne`)
+-   Ariavne - for allowing me to use their nickname as a command name(see `ariadne`)

 If I've somehow forgotten to mention you in here then accept my apologizes!
 Open an issue and I'll add you as fast as I can!